Frequently asked questions.

 Can I freeze your bread?

 Absolutely!
-All of our bread freezes very well.
-When freezing I suggest freezing the bread sliced, from there you can pull it out and put it right into the toaster (you’ll need to toast it a few more times though).
+All of our bread freezes well.
+When freezing we suggest freezing the bread sliced, from there you can pull it out and put it right into the toaster (you’ll might need to toast it more than once though).

 If you want to freeze the whole loaf we suggest wrapping it in plastic wrap.
 This keeps the wrap right up against the surface of the loaf and will reduce the chance of freezer burn.
 When you’re ready to eat the bread just unwrap it and place in a 325°F oven right on the rack.
 Our regular sized loaves will take around 25 minutes to fully thaw, the larger loaves like Country and Milk bread may take a bit longer.
 If you want to be extra sure insert a probe thermometer into the center of the bread.
 If it hit room temperature the loaf is thawed out.
 Remove the loaf and allow it to cool fully back to room temperature before slicing.